saturnths/shoes-store/README.md

 # Shoes Store

-ASP.NET MVC and AngularJS project
+ASP.NET MVC, Entity Framework and AngularJS project.

+A store with a shopping cart and a shoe catalog.